rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 ## Before commencing use of RsyncOSX

 [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX/releases)  is compiled for *macOS Big Sur* and later.
 See the [the changelog](/post/changelog/) for updates.
 RsyncOSX is built as a Universal macOS Binary and runs nativly on Apple Silicon and Intel-based Mac computers.
-RsyncOSX can be installed by homebrew by command:
+RsyncOSX can be installed by Homebrew by command:

 ```bash
 brew install --cask rsyncosx
 ```

 or by downloading  [the latest version](https://github.com/rsyncOSX/RsyncOSX/releases).
-If installed by homebrew, the shasum is automatically verified.
+If installed by Homebrew, the shasum is automatically verified.
 If downloaded from GitHub please verify the shasum.

 ## Remote servers, passwordless logins and local disks